aerospike-community/aerospike-zabbix/Readme.md

 # Introduction

 `aerospike_discovery.py` simplifies [Zabbix](https://www.zabbix.com/) monitoring of Aerospike clusters.
-The goal is to reduce the complexity to 3 simple steps.
+The goal is to reduce the complexity to 3 simple steps.`

-1. Drop `aerospike_discovery.py` and ssl directory into the external scripts directory of Zabbix.
-2. Import the configuration template into Zabbix.
-3. Add the new Aerospike Serivce Template to Aerospike Hosts in Zabbix.

 The Zabbix plug-in is compatible with Aerospike database 4.x and Aerospike database 5, last tested with database server versions 4.9.9 and 5.1.0.

+## Aerospike Monitoring Stack
+For monitoring and alerting you should consider using the Prometheus and Grafana based [Aerospike Monitoring Stack](https://github.com/aerospike/aerospike-monitoring).
+This is the monitoring solution being developed by Aerospike.

 ## Community Development